ossianravn/markdown-mirror/README.md

 - **Include Post Types:**
   Select which post types (Posts, Pages, custom types, etc.) should be mirrored.

+- **Include Categories & Tags:**
+  Toggle inclusion of taxonomy information in context files.

-- **Custom llms.txt Summary:**
+- **Custom Summary:**
-  Enter a custom summary to appear at the top of the `llms.txt` file.
+  Enter a custom summary to appear at the top of the context files.
 If left blank, your site tagline is used.

-### SEO Settings
+### Context Files Settings

+- **Basic Context Inclusion:**
+  Choose what content to include in `llms-ctx.txt`:
+  - Post titles
+  - Meta descriptions
-- **NoIndex Markdown URLs:**
+  - Excerpts
-  Choose whether to send a `noindex` header for `.md` pages to prevent them from competing with your main HTML pages.
-  *(Note: Although `.md` pages receive an X-Robots-Tag noindex header when enabled, the `robots.txt` is no longer configured to disallow `.md` URLs.)*
+  - Full content
+- **Full Context Depth:**
+  Set how many levels deep to follow internal links in `llms-ctx-full.txt`

 ### Cache Settings

 - **Cache Duration:**
-  Set how long to cache the converted Markdown content and `llms.txt` file (e.g., 1 hour, 1 day, or 1 week) to improve performance.
+  Set how long to cache the converted Markdown content and context files (e.g., 1 hour, 1 day, or 1 week) to improve performance.

 ---